OracleMichael/OIC_WORKSHOP/ATTENDEE_MATERIALS/README.md

 ### **Step 4: Send an email notification**

 In this step, you will configure OIC to send you the file you just built.
-1. Hover your cursor over the grey arrow pointing to the stop node (at the very end).
-Search for "notification, then select **Notification**.
-Give it a name, for instance "sendEmail", then click **Create**.
+1. Right after `appendToFile` (at the very end), add a **Notification** action.
+Give it a name, for instance `sendEmail`, then click **Create**.
 2. Write an email, OIC style:
    - For the **sender**, click the pencil icon and type `"no-reply@oracle.com"`.
    - For the **recipient**, click the pencil icon and type your email surrounded by quotes.
-  - For the **subject**, click the pencil icon and enter something descriptive surrounded by quotes, such as `"ATT Workshop: integration run"`.
+   - For the **subject**, click the pencil icon and enter something descriptive surrounded by quotes, such as `"OIC Workshop: integration run"`.
-  - For the **attachments**, click the plus icon and search for "FileReference".
-There should only be one such "FileReference", for instance nested under `$initFile > *WriteResponse > *WriteResponse > ICSFile > *FileReference`. _Note: even though this file reference comes from the "initFile" action, which comes before the appendToFile action, the data is modified before the email notification is fired, so the file will include all of the data processed by the foreach loop._
+   - For the **attachments**, click the plus icon and search for `FileReference`.
+There are two instances, and both work, for instance nested under **$initFile > WriteResponse > WriteResponse > ICSFile > FileReference**. _Note: even though this file reference comes from the "initFile" action, which comes before the appendToFile action, the data is modified before the email notification is fired, so the file will include all of the data processed by the foreach loop._
    - For the **body**, enter this text:
 ```
 Integration successfully executed.